 Serving the People

 Semcac conducts a survey every 3 years in order to help determine the needs of people that we serve in southeastern Minnesota.
-View the 2014 Community Needs Assessment and Plan.
-(2017 Community Needs Assessment and Plan, coming soon.)
+View the 2017 Community Needs Assessment & Community Action Plan pdf.

 View or download the 2018 all agency Semcac booklet detailing our services and information.

 County Impact Reports – Fiscal Year 2017